back-2-95/azure-terraform/README.md

 - Purge protection is disabled by default here for easier iteration; enable it in production by passing enable_purge_protection = true in the keyvault module if desired.
 - If you prefer RBAC-based authorization for Key Vault data-plane, switch enable_rbac_authorization to true and grant appropriate roles; this example uses classic access policies for simplicity.
 - For application access later (AKS workloads), consider integrating with CSI Secret Store Driver to mount or sync Key Vault secrets into Kubernetes.

+## Troubleshooting: Key Vault secret read 403 during first apply
+If you see an error like:

+- Error: making Read request on Azure KeyVault Secret mysql-admin-password: Status=403 Forbidden

+It typically means Terraform tried to read the secret before the Key Vault access policy fully propagated.
+We added an explicit dependency so the MySQL module waits for the Key Vault module to finish.
+If you still hit a 403 on a very first run (rare propagation lag on Azure side):

+- Re-run apply; it should succeed once the policy is active.
+- Ensure you are authenticated with the same Azure identity that Terraform uses and that this identity has secret permissions.
+This repo grants the current principal via an access policy.

+## AKS cluster and example nginx app
+This repo provisions an Azure Kubernetes Service (AKS) cluster in each environment and provides two ways to deploy a simple myapp (nginx) onto it: via kubectl (plain manifests) or via Helm.

+What gets created by Terraform
+- AKS: aks-<project>-<env> using Managed Identity, Azure CNI on the aks subnet, Standard_B2s VM size, 1 node.
+- Kubernetes provider configuration (Terraform) that connects to the created cluster.
+- Note: In stg/prod, example nginx resources may already be managed by Terraform.
+To avoid double-management, prefer one path (Terraform OR kubectl/Helm) per environment.

+Option A: Deploy myapp with kubectl (plain manifests)
+1) Ensure AKS exists (terraform apply) and fetch credentials:
+   - make aks-credentials-dev
+2) Apply manifests:
+   - make kubectl-apply-dev
+3) Verify:
+   - kubectl get deploy,svc -n myapp
+   - kubectl get pods -n myapp

+The manifests live under k8s/myapp and create:
+- Namespace: myapp
+- Deployment: nginx (image nginx:stable), replicas=2
+- Service: ClusterIP port 80

+Option B: Deploy myapp with Helm (Bitnami nginx chart)
+1) Ensure AKS exists and fetch credentials:
+   - make aks-credentials-dev
+2) Install/upgrade the release using our minimal values:
+   - make helm-install-myapp-dev
+3) Verify:
+   - kubectl get deploy,svc -n myapp

+Helm details
+- Chart: bitnami/nginx (repo added automatically by the Makefile)
+- Release name: myapp
+- Namespace: myapp
+- Values: helm/myapp/values.yaml (replicas, service type, resources)

+Exposure and ingress
+- The provided Service is ClusterIP.
+For external access, install an ingress controller (Traefik preferred per TODO.md) and create an Ingress/IngressRoute for myapp.domain.tld.
+- Alternatively, for a quick smoke test without ingress, you can temporarily patch Service to type LoadBalancer (not recommended for production).

+Notes
+- VM size and node count are minimal by default and can be adjusted via module inputs.
+- Avoid managing the same Kubernetes objects by both Terraform and kubectl/Helm in the same environment; pick one approach per env.

+## Traefik ingress (Helm) exposing azure-terraform.ineen.net
+This section explains how to install Traefik via Helm on AKS and expose the myapp (nginx) service at https://azure-terraform.ineen.net using ACME (Let’s Encrypt).

+Prereqs
+- AKS is provisioned and you can authenticate: make aks-credentials-dev (or -stg, -prod)
+- You have deployed the example app manifests: make kubectl-apply-dev (this creates Service nginx in namespace myapp)

+1) Set your ACME email
+- Edit helm/traefik/values.yaml and change admin@example.com to a valid email you control.

+2) Install Traefik via Helm
+- make helm-install-traefik-dev
+- This creates namespace traefik, installs chart traefik/traefik with a Service of type LoadBalancer (ports 80/443).

+3) Get the Traefik public IP
+- kubectl get svc -n traefik
+- Note the EXTERNAL-IP of the traefik Service.

+4) Create a DNS record
+- Create an A record for azure-terraform.ineen.net pointing to the EXTERNAL-IP from step 3.
+- Wait for DNS to propagate (can be a few minutes).
+Verify with: dig +short azure-terraform.ineen.net

+5) Apply the Ingress
+- make kubectl-apply-dev
+- This applies k8s/myapp/ingress.yaml which routes host azure-terraform.ineen.net to Service nginx:80 via Traefik (ingressClassName: traefik) and requests a TLS certificate (resolver: le).

+6) Verify HTTPS
+- Watch Traefik events: kubectl -n traefik logs deploy/traefik -f
+- Once ACME challenge is solved, Test: curl -I https://azure-terraform.ineen.net
+- You should see HTTP/2 200 and a valid Let’s Encrypt certificate.

+Notes
+- If you deploy myapp via Helm (make helm-install-myapp-dev), the Service name is myapp-nginx.
+Update the Ingress backend service name accordingly or create an alternate Ingress for that Service.
+- To uninstall Traefik: make helm-uninstall-traefik-dev
+- For a static public IP, pre-create an Azure Public IP and set service.loadBalancerIP in helm/traefik/values.yaml before installing.